MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-elder-moderator-viprin-responds-to-allegations-about-blackmail-spyware-and-inappropriate-encounters.md

 title: Geometry Dash Elder Moderator Viprin Responds To Allegations About Blackmail, Spyware, and Inappropriate Encounters
-desc: Earlier, Geometry Dash Elder Moderator Viprin was accused of blackmail, using Discord bots as spyware, and innapropriate encounters with individuals younger than himself.
+desc: Earlier, Geometry Dash Elder Moderator Viprin was accused of blackmail, using Discord bots as spyware, and inappropriate encounters with individuals younger than himself.
 date: 2023-12-05T08:39:03.509Z
 tags: